 One-click-calibration:

-For immediate handling or checking out various pan settings on the fly, e.g. during a running arpeggio, there's now the possibility to calibrate all six pan controls by single mouseclicks on defined areas.
+For immediate handling or checking out various pan settings on the fly, e.g. during a running arpeggio, there's now the possibility to calibrate all six pan controls by single mouseclicks on the calibration buttons.
 Presets:

 Mono